-Oil’s purpose is to cool, lubricate, and clean the engine.
-Each vehicle takes a different type of oil.
-Oil is important because, without enough of it lubricating and cleaning the engine, your vehicle is at risk of serious damage.
-Since the oil becomes dirty after it continuously circulates the engine, it must be replaced with clean oil every 3000 miles, unless otherwise specified by the manufacturer’s manual.
-Always keep an eye out for low/dirty oil warning signs.
-Those signs include an illuminated oil light on the dashboard, a scent of burning oil, clunking sounds, lowered performance, and an overheating engine.
+Engine oil cools, lubricates, and cleans the engine.
+Each vehicle requires a specific type of oil, and without enough of it lubricating and cleaning the engine, the vehicle is at risk of severe damage.
+Since oil becomes dirty after it continuously circulates the engine, it must be replaced with clean oil at regular intervals every 3000 miles, unless otherwise specified by the manufacturer’s manual.
+Always keep an eye out for signs of low or dirty oil.
+Those signs can include leaks under the vehicle, illuminated oil light on the dashboard, a scent of burning oil, clunking sounds, lowered performance, and an overheating engine.
+Given its nature of importance, regular oil changes are crucial for a vehicle’s health.

 Windshield Wiper Blades

 Windshield wiper blades are an often-overlooked element.
-Because of their tendency to slowly lose their ability to function properly, it might appear as though they are working just fine.
-Well, that is until you turn them on and see them skipping across the glass while hearing a guh guh guh.
-You see, the rubber on the wiper blades stays in one direction while moving up, then changes direction while heading back down.
-When the rubber sits f. that finds themselves needing a good pair.
-It usually takes being stuck in a heavy storm to realize they aren’t exactly working at optimal levels.
-Generally speaking, the blades should be replaced somewhere between really need them. not working?
-Not exactly what you call a most pleasant experience, isn’t it?
-These wipers are a necessity that many people tend to overlook–only to realize how important they are once they’re in a tight crunch.
-If you want to keep your windshield wipers performing at their best, make sure their blades are in good shape.
-Generally, you should replace them every six months, although it’s best to check with your car’s manual first.
+Because of their tendency to slowly lose their ability to function correctly, it might appear as though they are working just fine.
+Well, that is until you turn them on and see them skipping across the glass, making an annoying sound as it sticks.
+The rubber on wiper blades stays in one direction while moving up, then changes direction while heading back down.
+When the rubber sits for extended periods, it loses its elasticity.
+Unfortunately, it usually takes being stuck in a heavy storm to realize they aren’t correctly working at optimal levels.
+Blades should be replaced somewhere between every 6-8 months depending on wear.
+As always, refer to your manual when in doubt.

-Another basic component that every car owner should take in mind is car fluid.
-If you want to keep your car running smoothly, make sure to check them regularly.
-It’s something you can do easily, so no excuses, here.
-The five important ones include:
+Another fundamental component that every car owner should take in mind is car fluid.
+If you want to keep your car running smoothly, make sure to have them checked regularly.
+The five important ones include engine oil, coolant/refrigerant, power steering fluid, brake/hydraulic fluid, and windshield washer fluid.
+Some of these fluids require changing more often than others, but they can also become low over time.

-You might think tire pressure is really not a big deal, but you’re so mistaken.
-It’s actually one of the most important safety features on your car.
-Here’s why: when tire pressure is low, its surface touches most of the ground and can cause friction between the road and the tire.
-When this happens, your tires wear out fast.
-It can also overheat and may lead to tread separation, which is an accident waiting to happen.
+First of all, keep a tire gauge in your vehicle.
+You might think tire pressure is not a big deal, but you’d be mistaken.
+It’s one of the most critical safety features.
+Most modern vehicles have a tire pressure monitoring system (TPMS), which includes a dashboard warning light.
+If you see the TPMS light engage, it is time to check the pressure.
+When tire pressure is low, its surface touches most of the ground and can cause friction between the road and the tire.
+When this happens, the tires wear out fast.
+It can also overheat and may lead to tread separation, which is a blowout waiting to happen.

 Headlights and Taillights